Weinstein handlebodies for complements of smoothed toric divisors: Weinstein handlebody diagrams and cotangent bundles

+We now embark on our diagrammatic results.
+Our goal in this second half of the paper is to produce and analyze Weinstein handlebody diagrams for the complements of partially smoothed total toric divisors and more general Weinstein domains $\mathcal{W}_{F,c}$.
+Before approaching our general goal, we need the base case where we do not smooth any nodes, where the complement is Weinstein homotopic to $D^*T^2$.
+More generally for any surface $F$, we prove we have Weinstein handlebody diagrams which are Weinstein homotopic to the canonical Weinstein structure on the disk cotangent bundle $D^*F$.

-Before approaching our general goal of how to give Weinstein handlebody diagrams for complements of smoothed toric divisors, we will need as a basic case the unsmoothed case, where the complement has a Liouville completion which is $T^*T^2$.
-The Legendrian handlebody we use, was originally found by Gompf \cite{Gompf}.
-It is clear from that article that this handlebody gives a Weinstein structure on the smooth manifold $D^*T^2$ (which is the trivial bundle $D^2\times T^2$).
-More generally, Stein handlebody diagrams are given on the smooth manifolds $D^*F$ for any orientable surface in \cite{Gompf} and for non-orientable surfaces in~\cite{Ozbagci}.
-Although it is generally accepted that this structure is likely Weinstein homotopic to the canonical Weinstein structure on $D^*F$, a proof of this was previously lacking in the literature.
+The Weinstein handlebody diagrams that we use for $D^*F$ were originally given in~\cite{Gompf} in the orientable case and in~\cite{Ozbagci} in the non-orientable case.
+They are shown in Figure~\ref{fig:cotorus}.
+It is well understood using standard smooth handlebody theory and a computation of framing that these diagrams smoothly represent $D^*F$.
+Although it has been generally accepted that this handle structure is likely Weinstein homotopic to the canonical Weinstein structure on $D^*F$, a proof of this was previously lacking in the literature.
 An attempt to prove this was given in \cite{Ozbagci}, but then modified in the erratum to the weaker statement that the contact structures on $S^*F$ agree between the handlebody and canonical structures \cite{OzbagciC}.
-For $T^*T^2$ specifically, it is known that there is a unique Weinstein fillable contact structure on the boundary $T^3$ and one can then deduce that the Gompf handlebody agrees with the canonical Weinstein structure by Wendl's result that $S^*T^2$ has a unique Stein filling \cite{Wendl}.
-Although we will primarily only need this result for the torus, to fill this gap in the literature, and to understand this Weinstein homotopy explicitly for our construction in Section~\ref{sec:curves}, we provide a direct proof that the Gompf handlebodies support Stein structures that are Weinstein homotopic to the canonical Stein structure on $T^*F$.
+For $D^*T^2$ specifically, \cite{Wendl} shows that there is a unique Stein filling of the boundary $T^3$.
+This provides an indirect proof that (after completion) the Gompf handlebody is symplectomorphic to the canonical Weinstein filling.
+In section~\ref{s:cotangentdiag} we give a much more direct proof of a more general result: that for any closed surface $F$, the canonical Weinstein structure on $D^*F$ is Weinstein homotopic to the structure corresponding to the Gompf handlebody diagram on $D^*F$.
+Our direct proof fills the gap in the literature for a general surface, and we use the Weinstein homotopy constructed in our proof to prove our algorithm in Section~\ref{sec:curves}.